 Once we took all of those things into account, we were in the red.
 No wonder we were struggling to stick within our “budget” and constantly dipping into savings.
-We realized, largely due to a very detailed blog post by Carrie Rocha, that we should set aside money each month for those things.
+We realized, largely due to a very detailed blog post by Pocket Your Dollars, that we should set aside money each month for those things.

 The other enlightening fact that was brought to our attention was that if we did not track where money was coming from and going to, it easily slipped through the cracks (or out of our pockets, if you will).